Counseling Sessions And Performance Evaluations Although Similar Should Be

 What Are Counseling Sessions?

-As an example, an employee struggling with time management might seek counseling to explore strategies for improving productivity.
+Here's one way to look at it: an employee struggling with time management might seek counseling to explore strategies for improving productivity.
 Similarly, a team member facing burnout could use these sessions to discuss workload adjustments or mental health resources.
 The goal is to create a safe space where employees feel heard and empowered to address challenges without fear of judgment.

 What Are Performance Evaluations?